-- To provide high-quality History units which will help children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+- To provide high-quality History units following a 6-step enquiry led curriculum covering chronology, characteristic features, change and continuity, cause and consequence, historical significance, historical interpretation and historical enquiry, which will help children gain a coherent knowledge and understanding of Britain’s past, civilisations that have happened and that of the wider world.

 - To enable pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.

 - For children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges of their time.

 - For children to learn about the significance of our local history and how this has impacted on our lives now.

 - To enable children to have the knowledge for them to draw on and transform it into a constructive historical argument.

 - Teachers impart good subject knowledge to provide History units in a chronological narrative to show how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.